-- HU is the only comprehensive nonprofit science and technology, university between the cities of Philadelphia and Pittsburgh. - Over 7,000 students are currently enrolled. - 100% of undergraduate students receive a scholarship. - HU is currently constructing a new Health Sciences Center.
-The building, which will accommodate at least 1,000 additional students, will serve degree programs in nursing, pharmaceutical sciences, and other allied health programs. - Undergraduate students are required to complete 135 internship hours. - HU's student body hails from over 110 countries. - 54% of HU's undergraduate students are African American; it has more African American women pursuing science and technology programs than some universities 10 times HU's size. - HU does not charge student fees.
+- HU is the only comprehensive nonprofit science and technology, university between the cities of Philadelphia and Pittsburgh. - Over 6,400 students are currently enrolled. - 100% of undergraduate students receive a scholarship. - HU is currently constructing a new Health Sciences Center.
+The building, which will accommodate at least 1,000 additional students, will serve degree programs in nursing, pharmaceutical sciences, and other allied health programs. - Undergraduate students are required to complete 135 internship hours. - HU's student body hails from over 102 countries. - Corporate Livewire named HU the #1 STEM University in the nation in 2021, 2020, 2019, and 2018 - HU does not charge student fees.